Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 No need.

-If your hair is frizzy and dry, after shampooing pat dry your hair, then take a pea-sized amount of coconut oil or almond oil and rub through the lower third of your hair, avoiding the scalp, andย leave-in.
+If your hair is frizzy and dry, after shampooing pat dry your hair, then take a pea-sized amount of coconut oil or olive oil and rub through the lower third of your hair, avoiding the scalp, andย leave-in.
 The result is soft, shiny andย manageableย hair.ย

 4. Can I Use Ree-Shi Shampoo If I have Blond Hair?